 The only room where pavers might be a bad idea is the bedrooms.
 Pavers don’t exactly retain heat, so they can be uncomfortable to touch in cold weather.
 Rooms that connect to the outdoors are the best places for paver tiles.

-Pavers and stamped concrete each have their pros and cons, but pavers are overall the best choice.
+When comparing pavers and stamped concrete each have their pros and cons, but pavers are overall the best choice.
 Stamped concrete has higher upfront costs due to labor costs and is often the more expensive project.
 There are times, though, where paver projects can cost more – high-end paver driveways can be more costly than stamped concrete driveways, for example.

 Typically, projects built with either material cost around the same amount, but pavers can add more value to your home.
 Which material you pick is best left to personal preference.